Best Baritone Saxophone Ligatures of 2026

 The Rico Ligature & Cap for Baritone Sax is nickel-plated and comes with a mouthpiece cap.
 The four-point system applies equal pressure with a two-screw, inverted design.
 Perfect for those looking for a reliable and durable ligature for their baritone saxophone.

-BG L61 Ligature for Baritone Saxophone
+Vandoren LC59AP M/O Ligature and Plastic Cap for Baritone Saxophone

 BG Baritone Saxophone Ligature